Killing of Tim McLean: Background

-July 29, 2008
+29 July 2008

-At 12:05 p.m. on July 28 in Edmonton, Li boarded a Greyhound bus bound for Winnipeg.
-On July 29, around 6 p.m., Li got off the bus in Erickson, Manitoba, with at least three pieces of luggage, and stayed the night on a bench next to a grocery store.
-According to one witness, he was seen at 3 a.m. sitting bolt upright with eyes wide open.
-On the morning of July 30, still at the bench, he sold his new laptop computer to a 15-year-old boy for $60.
-The laptop was seized by the RCMP as evidence; the boy was subsequently given a new laptop for his honesty by an anonymous businessman.
+At 12:05 p.m. on 28 July in Edmonton, Li boarded a Greyhound bus bound for Winnipeg.
+On 29 July, around 6 p.m., Li got off the bus in Erickson, Manitoba, with at least three pieces of luggage, and stayed the night on a bench next to a grocery store.
+According to one witness, he was seen at 3 a.m. sitting "bolt upright" with eyes wide open.
+On the morning of 30 July, still at the bench, he sold his new laptop computer to a 15-year-old boy for $60.
+The laptop was seized by the RCMP as evidence.
+It contained over 20 individual résumés applying for jobs in differing fields, including convenience stores, fast food restaurants, IT departments and the Royal Canadian Mounted Police, though it has not been specified which position he was applying for.
+There were also several images, such as body shots of female models, pictures of military parades by the People's Liberation Army and photos taken by Li himself, including various mountains in British Columbia, as well as multiple angle shots of a BAE CT-155 Hawk mid-flight, the latter two of which are assumed to have been made during his travels across Canada while undergoing schizophrenic episodes.
+There was also an undated and unsent message addressed to either a family member or friend in China, in which Li commented on how he enjoyed living in Canada, but states that he misses home and that Canada was "not as he expected".